Living in rural Canada, Robin & Liz Olsen became experts in DIY money-saving solutions. They like to share their ideas with others.

 Investors who rely on unsound metrics like annual income or a simple withdrawal rate rule as the guideposts for their retirement planning may find that they’ve saddled their twilight years with austerity rather than prosperity

-(1) this legislation was defeated by the Canadian parliament and was never enacted.
-The conservative government of Stephen Harper that introduced it was eliminated during the next election cycle.
+(1) this legislation was voted down by the Canadian parliament and was never enacted.
+The conservative government that introduced it was replaced during the next election cycle.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.